Get,

 2. Potential use of betel leaves for cancer

 Betel leaves may have anti-cancer properties and may protect the body against cancer.
-Studies showed that phenolic-related compounds in betel leaf extract may possess the capacity to inhibit the growth of cancerous cells.1 However, further studies are required to check the use of betel leaves on cancer.
+Studies1 showed that phenolic-related compounds in betel leaf extract may possess the capacity to slow down the growth of cancerous cells.
+However, further studies are required to check the use of betel leaves on cancer.
 Cancer is a dangerous disease; therefore, you must get proper treatment instead of self-medicating.

 3. Potential use of betel leaves for fungal infection

-Betel leaves may be used for fungal infections which, contain a bioactive compound hyroxychavicol (polyphenol) and it may inhibit the growth of fungus.
-Betel leaves are used as an antifungal agent for topical infections or as gargle mouthwash for oral fungal infections.1 However, further evaluation of the antifungal activity of betel leaves is required in humans.
+Betel leaves may help treat fungal infections as they contain a bioactive compound called hydroxychavicol (a type of polyphenol), which may slow down the growth of fungus.
+They are used for skin infections or as a mouthwash for oral fungal infections1.
+However, further evaluation of the antifungal activity of betel leaves in humans is required.
 If you suspect a fungal infection, you must consult your doctor and get proper treatment before the infection becomes severe.

 4. Potential use of betel leaves for gastric ulcers

-Betel leaves may be used in gastric ulcers due to their gastroprotective properties.
-Due to their antioxidant characteristics, betel leaves may increase enzymatic activity which may be advantageous for gastric ulcers.
-Betel leaves may increase the mucus content on the stomach lining and inhibit the volume of gastric acid, thereby acting against gastric ulcers.1 However, further studies on humans are required to check the activity of betel leaves for gastric ulcers.
+Betel leaves may help with gastric ulcers due to their protective properties.
+Their antioxidants may boost enzyme activity, which can be beneficial for ulcers.
+They may also increase mucus in the stomach lining and reduce the amount of gastric acid, helping to soothe and protect the stomach5.
+However, further studies on humans are required to check the activity of betel leaves for gastric ulcers.
 You must get proper treatment instead of self-medicating if you have painful ulcers over time.

 5. Potential use of betel leaves for diabetes

 There may be a possible betel leaf health benefit for diabetes.
-Studies on rats showed that betel leaves might decrease blood sugar levels.1 However, further studies are required to evaluate the activity of betel leaves for diabetes.
+Studies6 on rats showed that betel leaves might decrease blood sugar levels.
+However, further studies are required to evaluate the activity of betel leaves for diabetes.
 If you are a diabetic patient, you must be diagnosed with diabetes and consult a doctor for proper treatment in case of high blood sugar levels.

 6. Potential use of betel leaves for allergies